e-dant/watcher/readme.md

 ```
 </details>

-The output of each above will be something this, depending on the format:
+The output of each above will be something like this, depending on the example:

 ```
 modify file /home/e-dant/dev/watcher/.git/refs/heads/next.lock